 By Matt Chieco

-2020 left MCU fans feeling sad.
-The studio went almost twenty months without releasing any new content (not including Agents of Shield, which was at the time under Marvel television).
-Finally on January 15th, fans rejoiced when Marvel kicked off Phase 4 and dipped their toes into the streaming world.
+2020 left MCU fans feeling somber.
+The studio went nearly twenty months without releasing any new content (excluding 'Agents of Shield,' which was under Marvel television at the time).
+Finally, on January 15th, fans rejoiced as Marvel kicked off Phase 4 and dipped their toes into the streaming world.

-Now that we are more than halfway through Wandavision, Disney+ released a tweet announcing a new documentary series titled Marvel’s Assembled.
-The show will be a behind-the-scenes look into the production of all their new films and television shows.
-The series will start with a deep dive into Wandavision.
+Now that we are more than halfway through 'Wandavision,' Disney+ has announced a new documentary series titled 'Marvel’s Assembled.'
+This show will offer a behind-the-scenes look into the production of all their new films and television shows, starting with a deep dive into 'Wandavision.'

-Don’t believe me?
-Wandavision ends on March 5th and Marvel’s next Disney+ series The Falcon and the Winter Soldier, premiers on March 19th.
-So what can go between the two shows?
-The newly announced Marvel’s Assembled, which is dropping on March 12th.
+Still skeptical?
+'Wandavision' concludes on March 5th, and Marvel’s next Disney+ series, 'The Falcon and the Winter Soldier,' premieres on March 19th.
+So what can fill the gap between the two shows?
+The recently announced 'Marvel’s Assembled,' which arrives on March 12th.

-When The Falcon and the Winter Soldier ends its six episode run on April 23rd, it will be followed by Marvel’s Assembled focusing on the Anthony Mackie and Sebation Stan led show on April 30th.
-What about the films you say?
-On May 7th Black Widow is released, and a week later it’s Marvel’s Assembled episode drops on May 13th.
+Once 'The Falcon and the Winter Soldier' wraps up its six-episode run on April 23rd, it will be followed by a 'Marvel’s Assembled' episode centered around the Anthony Mackie and Sebastian Stan-led show on April 30th.
+And what about the films, you ask?
+'Black Widow' hits theaters on May 7th, and a week later, the corresponding 'Marvel’s Assembled' episode drops on May 13th.

-I’ll save you the back and forth, if you crunch the numbers Loki, What If..?, Shang-Chi and the Legend of the Ten Rings, Hawkeye, Eternals, Ms. Marvel, and Spider-Man 3, will occupy every Friday throughout the year, except December 31st.
-If the calculations are indeed correct (Marvel hasn't officially confirmed all the premiere dates) then we also can predict the release for some of the Disney+ shows.
-Loki has already be confirmed for sometime in May, but now we could be more precise with a May 21st release date.
+Skipping the back and forth, if you do the calculations for 'Loki,' 'What If..?,' 'Shang-Chi and the Legend of the Ten Rings,' 'Hawkeye,' 'Eternals,' 'Ms. Marvel,' and 'Spider-Man 3,' you'll find that they will occupy every Friday throughout the year, except for December 31st.
+If the calculations prove correct (though Marvel hasn't officially confirmed all the premiere dates), we can also predict the release dates for some of the Disney+ shows.
+'Loki' has already been confirmed for sometime in May, and now we can be more precise with a May 21st release date.